Extended Outages Expected Following Severe Ice Storm

 Restoration Process

-At this stage of restoration, crews are focused on repairing transmission and main distribution lines.
-These larger lines must be repaired first before crews can safely restore power to neighborhoods and individual homes.
 We are also aware that in some cases, a neighbor’s power may be restored while another nearby location remains without service.
 This can happen due to how the electric system is designed and how repairs must be completed in sequence.
 If you are still without power, please know that you have not been forgotten.

 Outage Reporting

 We understand how difficult and disruptive extended outages can be, especially during extreme cold.
-CEMC crews and our mutual aid partners are working as quickly and safely as possible, and restoration efforts will continue until every member has power restored.
+CEMC crews and our partners are working as quickly and safely as possible, and restoration efforts will continue until every member has power restored.

 Additional information and answers to common questions are provided below: